mvolkmann/blog/src/spring-boot.md

 Spring Boot "makes it easy to create stand-alone, production-grade Spring based Applications".

+## VS Code

+When using VS Code for Java development:

+- Install the extension "Extension Pack For Java" from Microsoft.
+- If using Spring Boot, install the "Spring Boot Extension Pack" from VMware.

 ## Steps

 1. Install the latest version of the Java Development Kit (JDK).